-An active French Club offers students the opportunity to participate in French-oriented cultural and social events and a chance meet French people on an informal basis.

-A chapter of Pi Delta Phi, the French Honor Society, recognizes the outstanding academic achievements of students of French.

-Students are encouraged to spend part of their undergraduate careers in study abroad.
+- An active French Club offers students the opportunity to participate in French-oriented cultural and social events and a chance to meet French people on an informal basis. - A chapter of Pi Delta Phi, the French Honor Society, recognizes the outstanding academic achievements of students of French. - Students are encouraged to spend part of their undergraduate careers in study abroad.
 CSUS sponsors exchanges with various universities in Quebec and a consortium of campuses of the University of Paris.
-The CSU has a Junior Year Abroad program in France at Aixen-Provence.
+The CSU has a Junior Year Abroad program in France at Aix-en-Provence.
 In addition, each year a CSUS graduate with a major in French is awarded a teaching assistantship in France with a salary from the French government.
 CSU students, with any major, may enroll for one year at a Canadian university.
 French majors, particularly, will find this program gives them a unique opportunity to become acquainted with French-Canadian culture and language.
-Summer language programs are available in Canada; students who achieve sufficient proficiency in French may attend a French-language university (information available from the CSUS Office of International Programs, Lassen Hall 2304).
+Summer language programs are available in Canada; students who achieve sufficient proficiency in French may attend a French-language university.
+Information is available from the CSUS office of Global Education, Lassen Hall 2304, (916) 278-6686.